Depeche Mode: Spirit (2015–2021)

-Spirit (2016–2020)

-On 25 January 2016, Martin Gore announced a projected return to the recording studio in April, with both Gore and Gahan having already written and demoed new songs.
+On 25 January 2016, Gore announced a projected return to the recording studio in April, with both Gore and Gahan having already written and demoed new songs.
 In September, the official Depeche Mode Facebook page hinted at a new release, later confirmed by the band to be a music video compilation, Video Singles Collection, scheduled for release in November by Sony.
-In October 2016, the band announced that their fourteenth album, titled Spirit and produced by James Ford, would be released in spring 2017.
+In October 2016, the band announced their fourteenth album titled Spirit.
+It was produced by James Ford, and was released on 17 March 2017.

 "Where's the Revolution", the lead single from Spirit, was released 3 February 2017, along with its lyric video.
 The official video was published a week later, on 9 February.
 The Global Spirit Tour officially kicked off on 5 May 2017 with a performance in Stockholm, Sweden, at the Friends Arena.
 The first leg of the tour covered European countries only, ending with a final stadium show in Cluj-Napoca, Romania, at the Cluj Arena.
 The second leg of the tour covered North America and returned to Europe.
 The North America leg of the tour kicked off in Salt Lake City, Utah, on 23 August, at the USANA Amphitheatre.
+Depeche Mode broke a record when the band became the first to play four nights at the Hollywood Bowl.
 The band remained in North America until 15 November when they left for Dublin to resume the European leg.
 The band ended the tour in Europe with two sold-out shows on 23 and 25 July 2018 in Berlin, Germany, at the Waldbühne.

-In September 2019, the band announced that Spirits in the Forest, a documentary that was partially filmed during these shows, would be released in theatres for one night only, 21 November 2019.
+In September 2019, the band announced that Spirits in the Forest, a documentary that was partially filmed during these shows by long-time collaborator Anton Corbijn, would be released in theatres for one night only, 21 November 2019.
+It was released on CD, DVD and Blu-ray under the title LiVE SPiRiTS on 26 June 2020.

 On 7 November 2020, the band were inducted into the Rock and Roll Hall of Fame.